2015 UCLA Bruins baseball team

-The 2015 UCLA Bruins baseball team represents the University of California, Los Angeles in the 2015 NCAA Division I baseball season.
-The Bruins compete in the Pac-12 Conference, and plays their home games in Jackie Robinson Stadium.
-John Savage is in his eleventh season as head coach.
-The Bruins are coming off a season in which they were 25-30-1 (12-18 Pac-12), near the bottom of the Pac-12 Conference standings.
+The 2015 UCLA Bruins baseball team represented the University of California, Los Angeles in the 2015 NCAA Division I baseball season.
+The Bruins competed in the Pac-12 Conference, and played their home games in Jackie Robinson Stadium.
+John Savage was in his eleventh season as head coach.
+The Bruins were coming off a season in which they were 25-30-1 (12-18 Pac-12), near the bottom of the Pac-12 Conference standings.

 This season, the Bruins completed the regular season with a 42–14 record and were awarded the No. 1 seed in the 2015 NCAA Division I baseball tournament and as the host of the Los Angeles Regional.
 They played against the Cal State Bakersfield Roadrunners, and the Maryland Terrapins, beginning on May 29.
 They ended the season by losing the series to Maryland 1–2 in the final regional game.